 Where can I find your organic certificate?

 We're certified by QCS, which is based in Florida.
-You can find a copy of it here.

 Why haven't I gotten my catalog?